aselshall/aea/README.md

   - infinite series
 - **Differential equations**:
   - Basics of ordinary and partial differential equations,
-  - analytical solution with separation of variables,
+  - analytical solutions with separation of variables,
-  - analytical solution using an integrating factor,
+  - analytical solutions using an integrating factor,
-  - groundwater example of an analytical solution of non-homogenous and non-linear second order ordinary differential equations,
+  - groundwater example of an analytical solution of a non-homogenous and non-linear second order ordinary differential equation,
   - converting total derivative to partial derivatives
 - **Critical-thinking exercise**: Predator prey model in engineering applications
 - **Practical applications of calculus**: Addressing conceptual model uncertainty using Bayesian analysis